Changes to the Life Gold Pass provision commenced 22 February 2017.

 Former parliamentarians who are not eligible for Parliamentary Retirement Travel may access Post Retirement Travel.

-Effective from 1 July 2017, the Remuneration Tribunal intends to amend the provisions of Post Retirement Travel to:
+Effective from 1 July 2017, the Remuneration Tribunal amended the provisions of Post Retirement Travel to:

 - reduce the number of return trips to three